bigfix/developer.bigfix.com/site/reference/types/string.md

 # kbd &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;kbd&amp;gt; (keyboard entry) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;kbd&lt; (keyboard entry) tag modified by the first given string.

 # kbd of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;kbd&amp;gt; (keyboard entry) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;kbd&lt; (keyboard entry) tag.

 # last &lt;integer&gt; of &lt;string&gt; : substring

 Returns a substring containing the number of characters specified.

 {{#example}}
-Q: last 5 of &quot;Hello Kitty&quot;
+Q: last 5 of "Hello Kitty"
 A: Kitty
 {{/example}}

 # last &lt;string&gt; of &lt;string&gt; : substring

 {{#example}}
-Q: following text of last &quot;.&quot; of &quot;hello.exe&quot;
+Q: following text of last "." of "hello.exe"
 A: exe
 {{/example}}